Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A person of any age needs CPR if they:
+A person of any age needs CPR if ALL of the following happens:

-About 60% of people who have cardiac arrest outside of a hospital don’t get help right away.
-If you receive CPR right after you go into cardiac arrest, your chance of survival can double or even triple.
+If you receive CPR immediately after you go into cardiac arrest, along with other timely emergency care, your chance of survival can double or even triple.

 Procedure Details